jhonatanmacazana/vsr-new/README.md

 * [x] Distribute binaries from github
 * [ ] Distribute binary with Chocolatey (Windows)
 * [ ] Distribute binary with apt (Linux)

+## Contributions welcome

+This project welcomes contributions of any kind, whether you want to add new features, improve the documentation or just want to give some feedback.

+## License

+vsr-new is published under the MIT license.
+See the LICENSE file for more information.